Forethought-Technologies/solve-ios/README.md

    }
    ```
 1. Add your custom implementation here.
 You can inspect and view the handoffData object to access history of the previous chat.

+## Documentation

+Documentation has been provided as a .doccarchive to enable full documentation directly inside Xcode.
+To use, simply double-click on Forethought.doccarchive, and Xcode will handle the rest.